wanghaisheng/responsive-landing-page-starter/content/blog/en/connect-to-the-ethereum-blockchain-with-node-js-and-vonage-dr.md

     };
 ```

 The Nexmo Application ID, API key, and APP Secret can be found on the application's dashboard and should be stored in a `.env`  file within the current directory.
-These constants are initialized with our Nexmo SDK instance.
+These constants are initialized with our Vonage SDK instance.

 ```
 const { NEXMO_API_KEY, NEXMO_APPLICATION_ID, NEXMO_APP_SECRET, NEXMO_PRIVATE_KEY } = require('./config');